 What to Expect During Your Hearing Aid Evaluation

 Hearing is undoubtedly one of the most important senses that human beings possess, providing us the basis for effectively communicating with other human beings.
-Because it is so taken for granted, the potential impact a hearing loss is often grossly underestimated.
-That said, A hearing aid is not just another “product,” akin to some household appliance; rather, it is the most important tool available for minimizing the effects of a hearing loss.
+Because it is so taken for granted, the potential impact of hearing loss is often grossly underestimated.
+That said, A hearing aid is not just another “product,” akin to some household appliance; rather, it is the most important tool available for minimizing the effects of hearing loss.

 Before any specific hearing aid is selected and even before any testing is done, expect to be interviewed by you hearing instrument specialist.
 He or she will ask about your hearing problems, the situations in which you experience the most difficulty, and about the precipitating factors that brought you to his or her office at this time.
 During the interview, the hearing instrument specialist will gain insight into the impact of the hearing loss on your personal life (and on your significant other who, hopefully, is also present).
 People who are working and socially active may have different communication needs than those who are retired.